 2. Connect Schools Academy Trust has a secure platform for all emails and sharing of resources within the CSAT community, using the VLE log-in.

 The documents below outline Crofton's e-Safety policy and practice.

-Please feel free to read the Acceptable Use Policy (AUP), which outlines the detail of our e-Safety provision.
-The Parent AUP is a shorter document outlining your role and commitment, and we would recommend that you read this carefully.
+The E-Safety Acceptable Use Policy (AUP) outlines the detail of our e-Safety provision.
+We would recommend that you read this carefully.

-The "12 Rules for Responsible Use" is the student AUP, and forms the basis of our e-Safety teaching.
-Again, you will be strongly re-inforcing the e-Safety message if you adopt these rules at home.
+The "12 Rules for Responsible Use" and "Golden rules" are our student AUPs, and form the basis of our e-Safety teaching.
+Again, you will be strongly reinforcing the e-Safety message if you adopt these rules at home.

-The two PDF files are the Byron Review, which is currently the Government's core research document on e-Safety, and the condensed children's version.
+The Byron Review, is currently the Government's core research document on e-Safety, and the condensed children's version.
 Our e-safety policy and training is based heavily on the findings of these documents.